It was obvious. Jen was under a lot of stress.

 Organization is essential

 Managing life is very difficult when tasks and events are thrown up in the air without structure.
-Pat now plans out each day.
+Jen now plans out each day.
 She allows time for work, socializing, exercising and resting.

 The key to staying on task while minimizing stress is organization.